 So, How Do I Improve?

 If you see rankings drop, the very first thing to do is to start off with a technical audit of your website.
-The items that come up here are the things you can change on your site, and changing them will give you the very best chance
+The items that come up here are the things you can change on your site, and changing them will give you the very best chance to rank better.

 If we want to rank well, we’ve got to make Google happy…and making our sites as technically compliant as they can be makes Google happy.